foxxyz/loupedeck/README.md

 #### `new LoupedeckDevice({ path : String?, host : String?, autoConnect : Boolean? })`

-Create a new Loupdeck device interface.
+Create a new Loupedeck device interface.

 Most use-cases should omit the `host`/`path` parameter, unless you're using multiple devices or know specifically which IP or device path you want to connect to.
 Either use `path` OR `host`, never both.